brijesh28-dev/Sem-4/README.md

 # Sem-4
-Contain of whole semester including Academic information , PB and PB-Code of FSD/Python
+Data of whole semester including Academic information , PB and PB-Code of FSD/Python